jmcurran/NZSA-IASC-Prog/docs/02-Tuesday.md

 features to be implemented in order to meet these requirements.
 These key requirements include, but are not limited to: Measuring the extent and nature of reported and unreported crime across New Zealand;
-Providing in-depth story-telling of victims’ experiences; Providing frequent and timely information to support Investment Approach for Justice and wider decision making; Reducing information gaps by matching the NZCVS with administrative data in Statistics New Zealand’s Integrated Data Infrastructure (IDI).
+Providing in-depth story-telling of victims' experiences; Providing frequent and timely information to support Investment Approach for Justice and wider decision making; Reducing information gaps by matching the NZCVS with administrative data in Statistics New Zealand's Integrated Data Infrastructure (IDI).

-In particular, the paper discusses modular survey design which includes core crime and victimisation questions and revolving modules added annually, stratified random sampling, a new highly automated approach to offence coding through extended screening, measuring harm from being victimised, obtaining respondents’ informed consent for data matching, use of survey data for extended analysis and forecasting and other important survey features.
+In particular, the paper discusses modular survey design which includes core crime and victimisation questions and revolving modules added annually, stratified random sampling, a new highly automated approach to offence coding through extended screening, measuring harm from being victimised, obtaining respondents' informed consent for data matching, use of survey data for extended analysis and forecasting and other important survey features.
 <p class="pagebreak"></p>